yesodweb/yesodweb.com-content/blog/2014/02/why-i-dont-follow-pvp.md

 The PVP is designed to ensure that no two incompatible packages will ever have an install attempted.
 Even this goal isn't fully realized by the PVP: there are holes regarding re-exports for upstream dependencies and typeclass instances.
+(I can't go into more detail on these if people are interested.)
 But let's pretend for the moment that the PVP works perfectly for its given target, and further assume that no one ever makes any PVP-related mistakes.